-3.1.
-Nancy glassblowing
+3.1.1 Nancy Glassblowing

 Figure 4.
-Nancy Glassblowing, September 2023 (image: Arnaud Dubois).
+Nancy Glassblowing, CERFAV.

 In December 2023, UNESCO announced the inclusion of "Knowledge, craft and skills of handmade glass production" on the Representative List of the Intangible Cultural Heritage of Humanity.
 These glass-working gestures and techniques are deeply rooted in the Grand Est region of France, boasting over 150 glass craftspeople and small to medium-sized enterprises, along with four major crystal manufacturers, cultural institutions and two training centres.
-In this local context, Cerfav is the only centre offering a comprehensive range of glass specialities in one location.
-Since its establishment in 1991, it has played an active role in preserving and safeguarding glass-working techniques through training, cultural mediation, research, and innovation.
+In this local context, the Centre Européen de Recherches et de formation aux arts verriers (Cerfav) is the only centre offering a comprehensive range of glass specialities in one location.
+Since its establishment in 1991 at Vannes-le-Châtel in Meurthe-et-Moselle, it has played an active role in preserving and safeguarding glass-working techniques through training, cultural mediation, research, and innovation.